 The best time to hear and see birds in the Sanctuary is during migration.

-Spring Migration 2024
+Fall Migration 2024

 This year, Friends of Roberts will offer guided bird walks

-every Saturday morning at 8 a.m. from April 20 to May 25.
+every Saturday morning at 8 a.m. from August 24 to September 28.

 Please check our Facebook page for details.